|Road:||A1 between Doncaster and Pontefract|

 Motel: Southside Lodge (southbound only)

-Forecourt: Shell (with: Autogas LPG), Select, Costa Express, Deli2Go
+Forecourt: Shell, Air1 AdBlue, Autogas LPG, Select, Costa Express, Deli2Go

 The southbound side of the services was built in the 1960s by Trusthouse Forte as a large and proper service area under their Autogrill brand.
 Along with Oxford Peartree on the A34, it was built as a scaled down version of Forte's motorway service station sites, designed for A-roads.
 The two sites were very similar as they shared the same building design with the exact orange roof.
 Autogrill supplied the building with a large restaurant and shop and the site was later joined by an American styled Travelodge motel with a bar known as the "Barnsdale Bar" inside of it, giving the site its name.
 Over the years the main services building traded under many names, but all under Forte ownership, including Forte, Autogrill, Motor Chef, Trusthouse Forte and briefly Welcome Break, Restaurant options grew to take in Forte's "The Granary" brand and there was even a carvery option alongside it at one point.